yozh1k/auction/Readme.md

                                 .build();

 ```

-Best delta combination may change depends of initial auction values
+Best delta combination may change depends of initial auction values.
+So besights adding new algorithms one of possible improvement is to provide posibility to choose strategies and params depends on particular auction configuration.